Smart-Shaped/chaM3Leon/README.md

 - Ensure that the class constructor is **public**.
 - Declare this class in the YAML file.

-### 5. Create a Class that Extends `com.smartshaped.chameleon.common.utils.TableModel`
+### 5. Create a Class that Extends `com.smartshaped.chameleon.common.com.smartshaped.chameleon.batch.utils.TableModel`
 - Define the table fields as class attributes.
 - Specify the name of the primary key as a **string**.
 - Create a `typeMapping.yml` file to define the mapping between Java field types and CQL (Cassandra Query Language) types.